Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

     cat ubuntu/var/log/syslog | sudo /opt/sysmon/sysmonLogView | bash scanSyslog.sh "sql"

-At 2023-10-15 17:50:09.419, we see that root created a process from the dir /home/kevin, which is inherrently sus.
-The PID of this is:
+At 2023-10-15 17:50:09.419, we see that root created a process from the directory /home/kevin, which is inherrently sus.
+The PID is:

     4523